fritzone/thymian/src/server/recipes/bean_soup_with_tarragon/gb/recipe.md

 - Oil, wheat flour to make a roux (thickening)
 - Salt, pepper
 - Tarragon vinegar

+### If you like

 - A small carrot, parsley root
 - A tomato, small pepper, a piece of garlic, crushed
 - Tomato juice

 ### Preparation

+If you use dry beans, you must soak them in water for at least 12 hours before starting to prepare this dish, otherwise they will not cook properly.
+In the same water add a little bacon to have a better taste.
+If you use beans from a tin life is easier, but the food will not taste so  good.

+Start by washing the meat / bone well and cook it together with the bacon approx. half an hour or till the meat is almost tender.

-Ingredients If you like  If you do not use beans from tin, put the beans in cold water at the same time with the meat and bacon, and let them cook for approx. 2-3 hours, or until the beans are done and soft.
+If you do not use beans from tin, put the beans in cold water at the same time with the meat and bacon, and let them cook for approx. 2-3 hours, or until the beans are done and soft.

  While the meat is cooking, it is time to prepare a roux and let it cool down, for this soup we want to use cold roux.
 When the meat is done add the onion, carrot, parsley root and cook until the vegetables are done.